tekumara/notes/docker-build.md

 eg:

 - `COPY src /app/` and `COPY src/ /app/` copy the contents of _src_ to _/app/_
 - `COPY . /app/` the contents of the current directory will be copied /app, including directories it contains.
-Note this will copy the Dockerfile, and so will be recopied everytime the Dockerfile changes which is probably not what you want, so specify individual files/dirs or add the Dockerfile to _.dockerignore_.
+Note this will copy the Dockerfile, and so will be recopied every time the Dockerfile changes which is probably not what you want, so specify individual files/dirs or add the Dockerfile to _.dockerignore_.
 - `COPY system.sh /tmp` copy system.sh to the file _/tmp/system.sh_ because _/tmp_ is an existing directory
 - `COPY system.sh /tmp/setup` copy system.sh to the file _/tmp/setup_ if the directory _/tmp/setup/_ doesn't exist, or _/tmp/setup/system.sh_ if it does
 - `COPY system.sh /tmp/setup/` copy system.sh to the file _/tmp/setup/system.sh_